Las Vegas 2026: The TL;DR

 Before heading back, we stopped at Glen Canyon Dam, a 710-foot marvel of engineering that powers and protects much of the Southwest.
 It’s one of those unexpected stops that transforms sightseeing into a storytelling experience.

-An Unforgettable Evening at Bazaar Meat by Chef José Andrés
+Day 3: Culinary Artistry at Bazaar Meat by José Andrés

 Day 4 – Old Vegas & The Strat Tower Views